-Curriculum vitae (CVs) should be provided to the client by the principal of the firm of auditors who would be responsible for signing the opinion, together with the CVs of audit manager, and accredited auditors and key personnel proposed as part of the audit team.
-CVs of all proposed personnels should include details on audit carried out by them in the past, and on-going assignments indicating the role in key audit assignments.
+Curriculum vitae (CVs) should be provided to the client by the principal of the firm of auditors who would be responsible for signing the opinion, together with the CVs of managers, supervisors and key personnel proposed as part of the audit team.
+It would be appropriate to indicate required/minimum professional qualifications necessary for the senior auditors/principals responsible for the audit.
+CVs should include details on audits carried out by the applicable staff, including on-going assignments indicating capability and capacity to undertake the audit.

-ANNEX 3: SAMPLE AUDIT REPORT
+ANNEX c: SAMPLE AUDIT REPORT